 Once you have filled your Web3 wallet with ETH and whichever crypto you plan to buy SAND with, you then need to connect your wallet to a decentralized exchange by visiting its site.
 You’ll then need to pick your SAND token from a list and pay a gas fee to process your trade.
 Unlike centralized exchanges, where you’re buying from other traders, and brokerages, where you’re buying from the company itself, decentralized exchanges usually have you trade through pools of pairings, like ETH/SAND.
 This structure is known as the automatic market marker, or AMM.

-Once your SAND is in your wallet, you can then begin to use it within The Sandbox by connecting your wallet to the app and sending funds to the protocol whenever you want to buy something.Buy and Sell Bitcoin, Ethereum, and over a dozen other cryptocurrencies with Wealthsimple.
+Once your SAND is in your wallet, you can then begin to use it within The Sandbox by connecting your wallet to the app and sending funds to the protocol whenever you want to buy something.Buy and Sell Bitcoin, Ethereum, and dozens more cryptocurrencies with Wealthsimple.
 Sign up and Trade here.

 For those who are interested: What is SAND?